Conner, Bruce Guldner

-Biographical/Historical Note: Bruce Conner (1933-2008) was a painter and filmmaker from San Francisco, Calif.
+Biographical/Historical Note: Bruce Conner (1933-2008) was a painter and filmmaker from San Francisco, California.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.